 Historical Thesaurus of the OED Scholarship, University of Glasgow, English Language, 2011 (PhD funding): tuition fees, £ 3,732

-BA seminar on the History of the English Language (introductory module): September 2015 - present, University of Zurich.
+BA seminar on the History of the English Language (core introductory module): September 2015 - present, University of Zurich.

 Tutorials accompanying the introductory lectures on English Linguistics: September 2012 – May 2014, University of Glasgow